alphagov/govwifi-dev-docs/source/documentation/gds_on_site_backups.md

 `ssh -i ~/.ssh/bob -vvvv bob@ah-govwf-d-01.dmz.gds`

-You need to be on a VPN to gain access to this server.
+You need to be on a GovWifi specific VPN to gain access to this server.
-Please speak to the security team to get you set up on this.
+Please speak to the RE-D team to get you set up on this.

 To get notifications about these backups, please subscribe to the `GovWifi-DevOps` Google Group.